-With growing demand from tourists and real estate investors alike, individuals with both luxury and affordable properties in the region benefit from multiple aspects of the Caribbean property market.
+With growing demand from tourists and real estate investors alike, property owners with both luxury and affordable properties in the region benefit from the Caribbean property market.
+Moreover, property prices are low compared to those in the USA and Europe, allowing buyers to acquire more lucrative Caribbean properties.

 Overview of the Caribbean Real Estate Market

-Savvy investors pin-point the Caribbean’s appeal to big appreciation and rental income potential from tourists and expats alike.
 Antigua real estate is promising when factoring in the island’s protected harbors and large yachting community.
-Barbados draws many wealthy tourists, and luxury short-term rentals are booked up for months in advance.
-On the other hand, Dominican Republic real estate offers a world of inexpensive real estate due to its size and low cost of living.
+Barbados draws many wealthy tourists, which pushes demand for luxury short-term rentals.
+On the other hand, Dominican Republic real estate offers inexpensive real estate due to its size, low cost of living, and focus on affordable tourism.

 Why purchase real estate in the Caribbean?